lammps/lammps/doc/src/Errors_messages.rst

-*Bond/react: Atom affected by reaction too close to template edge* This means an atom which changes type or connectivity during the reaction is too close to an 'edge' atom defined in the superimpose file.
+*Bond/react: Atom affected by reaction too close to template edge* This means an atom which changes type or connectivity during the reaction is too close to an 'edge' atom defined in the map file.
 This could cause incorrect assignment of bonds, angle, etc.
    Generally, this means you must include more atoms in your templates, such that there are at least two atoms between each atom involved in the reaction and an edge atom.

-*Bond/react: Fix bond/react needs ghost atoms from farther away* This is because a processor needs to superimpose the entire unreacted molecule template onto simulation atoms it knows about.
+*Bond/react: Fix bond/react needs ghost atoms from farther away* This is because a processor needs to map the entire unreacted molecule template onto simulation atoms it knows about.
 The comm\_modify cutoff command can be used to extend the communication range.